hegeduspeter02/gender-detector/README.md

 - Uses library: <https://pypi.org/project/gender-guesser/>
 - Detects the gender based on the First name (given name)
 - Can be used with **Full names** or with just **First Names**
-- Extended with Hungarian names (accepted from 2025-01-01)
+- Extended with Hungarian first names (accepted from 2025-01-01)
   - Hungarian names are preferred if the ```PREFER_HUNGARIAN_NAMES``` const is set to ```True```

 ## Usage